Deaths at Angola prompted strip searches, but data points away from inmates, visitors as source of contraband

 The searches were prompted by a few recent drug-related deaths, or so Muhammad has heard.
 When asked about the searches, Department of Corrections spokesman Ken Pastorick said that he cannot comment on any departmental security practices.

-Yet newly released Department of Corrections data obtained by the Promise of Justice Initiative indicates that inmates and their visitors may not be the primary source of contraband.
+Yet newly released, pandemic-year, Department of Corrections data obtained by the Promise of Justice Initiative indicates that inmates and their visitors are not the primary source of contraband.

 The PJI data matches conventional wisdom among inmates.
 “They’re not searching in the right places.
 I believe most of the contraband is coming from the B-Line, the community on the prison grounds where the free people live,” said Michael Zihlavsky, 52, a trained inmate legal counsel who’s part of the prison’s four-member civil-litigation team and is also representing a man who refused to comply with a February search.